 Our visit to Timanfaya National Park ends with an hour-long bus tour along the so-called Volcano Road, which is only accessible by bus.
 In this part of the tour, you will discover desolate lands full of craters, rivers of lava, capricious rock formations and incredible compositions of natural colours.

 At the end of the visit to the Park, we will head toward the vineyard area of La Geria, where you will be able to see the unique way that the vines are cultivated in the volcanic soil, half-buried between small volcanic rocks and protected from the wind by walls of larger volcanic rocks.
-The wine from La Geria has the Lanzarote Designation of Origin, and you will have the opportunity to sample two of their most prestigious varieties: the malvasía (malmsey) and the muscatel.
+The wine from La Geria has the Lanzarote Designation of Origin and the 2 most prestigious wines form this are the malvasía (malmsey) and the muscatel.